The Thakhek Loop by Motorcycle: The Full Guide (2024)

 Back on the main Road #12, the next notable stop is Xien Liap Cave – my favorite on the Thakhek Loop.
 The entrance fee is 10.000 LAK and you don’t need a guide.

-I was there in the late dry season and one could walk all the way to the other side but this may not be the case in the rainy season.
+I was there in the late dry season and walked all the way through to the other side but this may not be the case in the rainy season.

 The cave is quite beautiful and even though it’s not that big, it’s still vividly stamped in my memories.